 Perks can be specific to your company but should list anything that employees earn.
 Some companies give a stipend for equipment needed for work such as computer monitors or desk equipment.
 Others provide reimbursement for employees to use on office-related costs such as electricity.

 Poll your teams before deciding on benefits so you know what's important to them.
 This information can help employees decide if they'd rather work from home or the office.
 Include all perks and stipends so employees can make the best choice.

 A policy is only as good as the results it brings in, especially when it concerns a shift from in-office work to remote work.
-Unlike a traditional office setting, it's difficult to see what folks are working on when remote.
+Unlike a traditional office setting, it's difficult to see what folks are working on when remote or working a hybrid or flexible schedule.
 A good policy will focus on what managers expect from their employees and how they will measure success.

 Every role is different, so measures of success are different for every team.
 Customer support will value the numbers of callers assisted rather than the number of hours they reported working.
 Some results-oriented metrics include the number of projects finished in a week or the number of hours worked.